Evan Dobelle: Research and recognition

 Dobelle has received accolades during his career for success in community outreach as well as management of colleges inclusive of faculty issues, athletic teams, student engagement and being an agent for change.

 Family

-Dobelle's father was orthopedic surgeon Martin Dobelle, and his brother was scientist William H. Dobelle.
+Dobelle's father was orthopedic surgeon Martin Dobelle.
+His brother was scientist William H. Dobelle.
 He resides with his long-time wife, Kit.
 They have one son.